 Text copied to clipboard!

-• How do you handle working with families in crisis?
+• How do you collaborate with an interdisciplinary care team?

-• What strategies do you use to support grieving families?
+• What strategies do you use for self-care and emotional resilience?

-• How do you ensure your interventions are culturally sensitive?
+• How do you ensure cultural sensitivity in your practice?